-TULSA, Okla — Tulsa City Council heard an ordinance that would place a 365-day moratorium on agreements to building new data centers in city limits.
+TULSA, Okla — Tulsa City Council heard a proposed ordinance March 11 that would place a 365-day moratorium on agreements to building new data centers in city limits.
 Councilor Laura Bellis wrote up the proposal.

-"We might never get a full picture or enough information because things in this industry are changing so fast, which is part of why I think it's important for us to take a proactive pause," Councilor Bellis told 2 News.
+"We might never get a full picture or enough information because things in this industry are changing so fast, which is part of why I think it's important for us to take a proactive pause," Councilor Bellis told 2 News before the council meeting.

 WATCH: Tulsa City Council to consider data center moratorium